Fairness Interventions in Classification: A Study on AI Explainability: The package

+\fairdream\ takes as input an already trained predictor (some baseline machine-learning model, in our case an XGBoost model) over a given dataset, and it asks the user to select a ``fairness objective to compare groups'' (see Figure \ref{fig:fairdream_menu}).
+The ``fairness objective'' refers to the metric used to detect a gap or disparity among groups, which the user seeks to minimize at the correction step.

+The procedure implemented in \fairdream\ involves two steps, a detection step and a correction step.
+At the detection step, \fairdream\ outputs an alert once it has detected a disparity.
+At the correction step, \fairdream\ produces several alternative models and selects the one that minimizes the disparity detected.

 \textbf{Detection} - The ``Discrimination Alerts" algorithm detects disparities in how groups are treated.
 Each feature is inspected.
 If age intervals, certain jobs, or nationalities are under-selected by the model, a discrimination alert is issued.
-The algorithm hence makes users aware of disadvantaged groups, potentially distinct from the user's beliefs on what those groups might be.
+The goal is to make the user aware of disadvantaged groups, potentially distinct from what the user believes those groups might be.

-On the sample of Census used for training, \fairdream\ warns for a ratio of 1 to 5 in the model’s predictions: for example, for the 17-29 year-old individuals, the portion of the sub-population selected is 12\%, against 66\% for 29-37 year-old (Cf. Table \ref{fig:baseline}), thereby triggering an alert.

 \textbf{Correction} – With these alerts, the user can form a justified opinion about imbalance between populations; and they can decide which gaps between groups of features to correct for.
-In our experiment, we simulated the approach of a decision-maker whose normative preference is to reduce the difference between older and younger clients.
+In our experiment, we simulated the approach of a decision-maker whose normative preference is to reduce disparities between older and younger clients.

-We thus passed the feature ‘age’ to \fairdream, so as to build a model bridging the gap between ages.
-Five new XGBoost models were trained and put in competition to reach a similar statistical performance with the initial XGBoost,\footnote{See Section \ref{subsection:reweighting} for more details on training \fairdream\ models.} while better classifying previously disadvantaged younger clients.
-Comparing the five new models with the baseline, \fairdream\ selects the model satisfying the best trade-off between accuracy and fairness (see Figure \ref{fig:fairdream_correction_selection_plot}).\footnote{It is generally stated in the algorithmic fairness literature that an algorithm aiming to satisfy both fairness and statistical objectives can nothing but decrease in statistical performance \cite{kleinberg2016inherent}, compared with a perfectly-tuned model only paying attention to a statistical indicator (ROC-AUC).
-One challenge for the business-user is therefore to find an optimal trade-off for her use-case \cite{lee2021algorithmic}.